 Florence With Kids In January

 Like Venice, Florence is best for a quick visit with kids during the cold month of January.
 Stay warm inside the museums – get a guide to make them kid-friendly (and read about visiting the Accademia with kids!).
-Visit La Specola, Florence’s quirky Natural History museum (temporarily closed), climb a tower, and see what’s on at Palazzo Strozzi – the exhibits are often kid-friendly.
+Visit La Specola, Florence’s quirky Natural History museum (opening March 2024), climb a tower, and see what’s on at Palazzo Strozzi – the exhibits are often kid-friendly.

 Milan With Kids In January